erg-lang/erg/doc/EN/syntax/type/advanced.md

-The following sections describe more advanced type systems.
-Beginners do not need to read the entire section.
+In the following, we will discuss more advanced type systems.
+Beginners do not have to read all the sections.